Fraktion (Bundestag)

-The plenary hall of the German Bundestag is divided into factions.
+The plenary hall of the German Bundestag is divided into fractions.

 Fraktion (English: faction or fraction) is the name given to recognized parliamentary groups in the German Bundestag.
 In order to form a recognized parliamentary group (Fraktion), a lesser group (Gruppe) needs at least 5% of the members of the Bundestag.
-As there is also a 5% election threshold, with parties over this threshold usually getting assigned more than 5% of the seats, almost all groups can nearly automatically declare themselves factions, but due to conflicts, or as a result of below-threshold access granted to regional groups, this is not always the case.
-Also, even a group has to have at least three members to become recognized as a Gruppe and gain more rights than the individuals have.
+As there is also a 5% election threshold, with parties over this threshold usually getting assigned more than 5% of the seats, almost all groups can nearly automatically declare themselves fractions, but due to conflicts, or as a result of below-threshold access granted to regional groups, this is not always the case.
+Also, even a group has to have at least three members to become recognized as a Gruppe and gain more rights than independent members have.

-Current factions
+Current fractions

 Following German unification in October 1990, members of the East German parliament joined, resulting in some joint ventures until the 1990 German federal election in December.